Elise39u/InteractiveLessons/README.md

 # InteractiveLessons
 An Interactive lesson application guided by an avatar on screen, web based
+https://www.youtube.com/watch?v=sOr3B5-7rKY <--- Link to the MVP demo i made

 ## The idea
 The idea of the application is to help teachers in their lessons.